crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

 Of course you can manage Kubernetes resource directly without leveraging the provider and its `Object`, e.g.: using command line tool such as kubectl manually or normal Kubernetes controller programmatically.
 However, if you are using Crossplane and want to rely on Crossplane to deliver such a capability, Provider Kubernetes is the best choice.

 On the other hand, when composing arbitrary Kubernetes resources with other resources managed by other providers in a Crossplane `Composition` resource, you can use `Object` to wrap those Kubernetes resources so that you don't need to worry about the restriction that the Kubernetes resources appeared in `Composition` has to be cluster scoped.
+See [this issue](https://github.com/crossplane/crossplane/issues/1730) for more detailed discussion on this topic.

-Moreover, start from next section, I will share with you my recent research findings on how an enhanced version of Provider Kubernetes can bring more values to the deployment and management of arbitrary Kubernetes resources, by leveraging some new features such as resource management policy and resource reference.
+Moreover, start from next section, I will explain how an enhanced version of Provider Kubernetes can bring more values to the provisioning and management of arbitrary Kubernetes resources, by leveraging some new features such as resource management policy and resource reference.

 ## Enhanced Provider Kubernetes